Premier Christian Radio: History

 Premier Christian Radio was founded in 1994, broadcasting exclusively on medium wave to a Greater London audience when it also began its telephone counselling service, Premier Lifeline.
 It took the air at a launch party in Battersea Park, London on 10 June 1995.

 A series of magazine titles then joined.
-The charity currently produces Premier Christianity, Premier Youth and Children's work, and Premier Woman Alive.
+The charity produces Premier Christianity, Premier Youth and Children's work, and Premier Woman Alive.

 In 2001, Premier Christian Radio received an official warning from the Radio Authority for broadcasting "items that were offensive to people of other, non-Christian beliefs".
 A "yellow card" warning was issued, recognising that Premier had acknowledged its errors and put in place significant new compliance measures to ensure such breaches would not be repeated.

 In the months of April to July 2014 Premier Christian Radio reached its biggest-ever audience in its near twenty years history.
 RAJAR figures showed a weekly reach for the period of 240,700 people in London and the South East of England, and also showed that each listener tuned in for an average of 10.1 hours each week.
 This boost followed on from a rebranding exercise in the beginning of 2014, and a new website which included listen-again features and breaking news.
 As of March 2021, reach and listening had fallen back to 121,000 people and 3.5 hours per week.